Why do massage therapists need insurance?

 What insurance does a mobile massage therapist need?

-In addition to insurance such as professional treatment liability, a mobile massage therapist may consider products such as a public liability policy due to frequent contact with people and property.
+In addition to insurance such as our combined professional, treatment and public liability cover, a mobile massage therapist may consider products such as portable equipment insurance.

 How much is massage insurance?